uyuni-project/uyuni-rfc/accepted/0000-prometheus-tls.md

 approach as the certificate will be anyway available on the Prometheus server.
 It would involve following configuration steps:

-* Create and deploy CA signed server certificates for all monitored minions.
+* [Optional] Create and deploy CA signed server certificates for all monitored minions.
 * Configure `tls_server_config` in node exporter using these certificates.
 * Configure `tls_config.ca_file` in Prometheus job configuration to use server certificate [[7]](#7).